AnatoliiPetliak/JsAdvanced/README.md

-# first task - task1.jsAavanced
+# task 3 and task 4